MC Kevin: Personal life

 MC Kevin was married to criminal lawyer Deolane Bezerra from 29 April 2021 until his death less than three weeks later.
 The two made the union official in Tulum, Mexico and resided in Mogi das Cruzes, in Greater São Paulo.
 He had previously been in a relationship with Evelin Gusmão, with whom he had his daughter, Soraya Gusmão.

 Last show

 The singer was staying in Rio de Janeiro for a performance at the Mansão Imperador nightclub, located in Madureira, in the northern zone of the city.
 In the local event known as Baile do Imperador, the singer performed his last show accompanied by his wife, at dawn from 15 to 16 May 2021.

 Death

-MC Kevin died at the age of 23, after falling from the fifth floor of the Brisa Barra hotel, where he was staying with his wife and friends, which is located on Avenida Lúcio Costa, in Barra da Tijuca, Rio de Janeiro.
-The accident occurred on the night of 16 May, and Kevin was taken alive to Miguel Couto Hospital, but he did not survive his injuries.
-He attempted to hide from his wife so she would not discover his infidelity.
+MC Kevin died at the age of 23, after falling from the fifth floor of the Rio de Janeiro hotel Barra da Tijuca in Avenida Lúcio Costa.
+He was staying with his wife and friends when he fell.
+On the way to the hospital, he suffered two heart attacks.
+Kevin was taken alive to Miguel Couto Hospital, but he did not survive his injuries.
+It was alleged that he attempted to hide from his wife so she would not discover his infidelity.